The Timer Exercise

 Rational responses - Stretch, breathe deeply

-At first you may have difficulty identifying subtle body cues.
-Remember, your autopilot has always dealt with this so it’s going to take a bit of practice for you, the you reading this, to learn to be aware.
-Just keep at it and do the best you can.
-You’ll find that each time you go through this exercise you’ll recognize your body cues quicker and in more detail.
-This should take about 1 minute, once an hour.
-It took you approximately 5 minutes to smoke each cigarette.
+At first, you may find it difficult to identify subtle body cues.
+Keep in mind that your auto-pilot has always been in charge so it’s going to take a bit of practice for you to become aware.
+However, you’ll find that as you go through this exercise, you’ll begin to recognize your body cues more quickly, more easily, and in greater detail.
+This exercise should take about one minute, once an hour.
+It took you approximately five minutes to smoke each cigarette.
 You made time to smoke, now make time to check your body cues and look after yourself.

-2- The body cues that are linked to each situation.
+• The body cues linked to each situation.

-However, a list of daily situations and their times with specific body cues and associated responses provides a very finite and clear picture of when, where, and how you can take control.
-It does take a bit of work, but only 60 seconds or less at a time.
-Sometimes a timer is not an option during the work day.
-If that’s the case, then use the timer before and after work.
-‘When’ you do it is unimportant.
-‘That’ you do it, is.
+This exercise does require a bit of work, but only for a minute or two at a time.
+If a timer is not an option during the work day, then use it before and after work.
+When you do it is unimportant; That you do it, is.

 Next